david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

       cmake ..
       ```

-      On success, the output will appear similar to:
+      The output will appear similar to:

       ```
       -- Generating done